Practical Information

 2. Transcript of Records

-Exchange students of University of Vaasa will get their Transcript of Records through Mobility Services.
+Exchange students of the University of Vaasa will get their Transcript of Records through Mobility Services.
 Close to the end of their exchange, the students will receive a link to a "Request for Transcript" form per email.

 3. Letter of Confirmation